aleph2c/miros/doc/zero_to_one.rst

   Since the callback functions don't keep any information, they can be called by many different ActiveObjects (in that ActiveObjects's thread) and behave as expected; there are no side effects.
-In this way, many different ActiveObject can use the same set of state callback functions.
+In this way, many different ActiveObjects can use the same set of state callback functions.

 .. raw:: html